-All shifts on a DuPont schedule are twelve-hour shifts, so employees average 42-hours throughout the four-week cycle on a rotating schedule.
-That may not sound so bad at first glance, but employees could work up to 72 hours in a given week.
+All shifts on a DuPont schedule are twelve-hour shifts, so employees average 42 hours throughout the four-week cycle on a rotating schedule.
+That may sound alright at first glance, but employees could work up to 72 hours per week.

-This rotating shift pattern requires four teams with each one following their own four-week schedule.
-This way, they can adequately provide 24/7 coverage with two teams working at all times.
+Rotating schedules requires four teams, each following their own four-week schedule.
+This way, they can adequately provide 24/7 coverage with two crews working at all times.

 DuPont schedules operate on a repeat cycle.
 At the end of each four-week period, the work schedule resets.

-The schedule template here illustrates an employee’s schedule when following the DuPont rotating shift pattern.
+The schedule template illustrates an employee’s schedule when following the DuPont rotating shift pattern.

 With the way these shift cycles are set up, there is one week each month during which employees must work six 12-hour shifts in just seven days.
 This totals to an exhausting 72 hours for that week.

 Overtime policies and calculations may vary based on company practices, legal regulations, and industry standards.

 Let's consider an example of how overtime might occur in a DuPont shift schedule:

 Imagine a manufacturing company that operates on a DuPont shift schedule, where employees work 12-hour shifts in a rotating pattern of days and nights to maintain continuous production.
 The standard workweek for these employees is 36 hours, consisting of three 12-hour shifts.

 This company defines the standard workweek as three 12-hour shifts, totaling 36 hours.
 Overtime is typically calculated when employees exceed these 36 hours in a workweek, as the Fair Labor Standards Act (FLSA) in the United States requires.